LaunchCodeEducation/data-analysis/src/chapters/class-relationships/coding-inheritance.rst

 Cats, Tigers, and Housecats, Oh My!
 -----------------------------------

+..
+TODO: update code, create replit, and short walkthrough for students

 With the general syntax down, let's code some cat classes.
 On the previous page, we talked about how we might use inheritance to set up some cat classes.
 Let's take a look at how we could use ``super()`` to set up our cat classes.